 18. Catch Restaurant

-If you crave an unobstructed ocean view sunset while you feast on fresh seafood by new executive chef Gemma Gray (who hails from Spain), Hotel Casa del Mar in Santa Monica is a great spot for a sunset toast with your besotted over crispy skin branzino, grilled octopus or fruits de mer ceviche for two.
+If you crave an unobstructed ocean view sunset while you feast on fresh seafood by new executive chef Gemma Gray (who hails from Spain), Hotel Casa del Mar in Santa Monica is a great spot a twilight toast with your besotted over crispy skin branzino, grilled octopus or fruits de mer ceviche for two.

 This is the quintessential OG romantic spot.
 From the floating swans in the pond as you walk the bucolic grounds to an enchanting patio restaurant with a marble fireplace in view and food by Wolfgang Puck, plus a bar you can tuck into after for a nightcap or view an art exhibit—currently Warhol—or check into a historic bungalow room.
 This spot has it all and there is always something new to discover.